 The streets of Mumbai are chaotic and difficult to negotiate, but most attractions are fairly central and can be reached on foot.
-However, visitors generally opt for hiring a car with a driver by the day, which can be arranged at hotel desks.
-Rates are dependent on the type of vehicle hired.
-The city's public bus service is government-run, and consists of a fleet of red single and double-decker buses.
+However, visitors generally opt for hiring a car with a driver by the day.
+The city's public bus service is government-run and consists of a fleet of red single and double-decker buses.
 The bus service is cheap and extensive, but the buses are almost always hot and crowded and it is not generally a pleasant way to get around.
 Suburban electric trains connect to the outlying areas, but are crowded, particularly during rush hour.
-Auto rickshaws are not allowed to operate in the centre of the city, but are cheaper than taxis and good for short distances when you are outside of this area.
-Metered taxis are plentiful all over the town and its surrounds.
-Ensure that the meter has been reset, or that you have negotiated a fare, before setting off in a taxi.
-A very fast (and air-conditioned) hydrofoil service connects central Mumbai to many surrounding suburbs, and this service is very convenient and comfortable.
+Auto rickshaws are not allowed to operate in the centre of the city, but are cheaper than taxis and good for short distances.
+Metered taxis are plentiful all over the city and its surrounds.
+A convenient and comfortable hydrofoil service connects central Mumbai to many surrounding suburbs.

 Become our Mumbai Travel Expert